Shawn Hopkins: National team career

 Hopkins has played over 80 games for Finland youth national teams.

 He debuted with the Finland men's national basketball team in 2016.

 Personal life

 Hopkins was born in Nokia, Finland, to a Finnish mother and an American father.
-His father Garcia Hopkins is a former professional basketball player who played in the NBA for Washington Bullets in 1979 and later in Finland for a long time.
+His father Garcia Hopkins is a former professional basketball player who was drafted by Washington Bullets in the 1979 NBA draft and later played in Finland for a long time.
 His American spouse Lynsey Kelly is a former football player who has played in Finnish women's top-tier Kansallinen Liiga for Ilves.
 The couple had met earlier in 2017 in the United States.
 They are married and have a daughter.